Dellil/JavaPaint/README.md

 - The kind of pen
 - Erase the screen
-- Pen thickness
+- Control the Pen thickness
-- Pen color.
+- Change a color on the pen.

 ![zz](https://user-images.githubusercontent.com/42995061/68526313-ca3aaf80-031d-11ea-89d3-e819788e5aff.png)